kexiZeroing/kexiZeroing.github.io/src/posts/simple-server-sent-events-example.md

 ## Server-side streams
 What if one wanted to build a server which responded with a message every second?
 This can be achieved by combining `ReadableStream` with `setInterval`.
 Additionally, by setting the content-type to `text/event-stream` and prefixing each message with `"data: "`, Server-Sent Events make for easy processing using the EventSource API.

+> Streaming is the action of rendering data on the client progressively while it's still being generated on the server.
+As data arrives in chunks, it can be processed without waiting for the entire payload.
+This can significantly enhance the perceived performance of large data loads or slow network connections.

 ```js
 import { serve } from "https://deno.land/std@0.140.0/http/server.ts";